 - 1. The Data Coordinator shall inform the NYISO of all power system equipment additions or modifications that may affect NYISO power system operation by completing and forwarding to the NYISO Data Coordinator a Notification of NYISO Modeling Configuration Change.
 The notification shall describe (as a minimum): - a.
 The Transmission Owner's name. - b.
 The power system facility to be changed. - c.
 A description of the change including drawings of the changed facility. - d.
 The effective date of the changes. - e.
-The notification shall be signed by the Transmission Owner's Data Coordinator. - 2.
-The Guidelines for the Specification of Data Quantity Requirements presented in Section 3.2.5 shall be used in determining minimum NYISO telemetering needs. - 3.
+The notification shall be signed by the Transmission Owner's Data Coordinator. - The Guidelines for the Specification of Data Quantity Requirements presented in Section 3.2.5 shall be used in determining minimum NYISO telemetering needs. - 3.
 The NYISO Data Coordinator will update the NYISO data installation schedule to include all data and telemetering required by the NYISO to accurately model and monitor the facility(s) affected by the change. - 4.
-TO2s requiring additional data, not scheduled for NYISO purposes, may request the addition of specific data through the NYISO Data Coordinator. - 5.
+TO's requiring additional data, not scheduled for NYISO purposes, may request the addition of specific data through the NYISO Data Coordinator. - 5.
 Within fifteen (15) days of receipt of a notification to a change in the NYISO data installation schedule, the Market Participant Data Coordinators must report on the availability of all data and telemetering requirements defined. - 6.
 During March and September of each year, the NYISO Data Coordinator will publish the "NYISO Data Installation Schedule."
-The NYISO installation schedule will include all data and telemetering requirements of the NYISO and the Market Participants projected 18 months into the future. - 7.
-The Market Participant Data Coordinators shall review the NYISO installation schedule and inform the NYISO Data Coordinator within fifteen (15) working days of its accuracy and completeness. - 8.
-Discrepancies between the NYISO request and the Market Participants that cannot be resolved will be referred to the DCTF and, if agreement cannot be reached again, to the CDAS.
+The NYISO installation schedule will include all data and telemetering requirements of the NYISO and the Market Participants projected 18 months into the future.